-Part A of the written test is a set of 10 questions addressing the basic concepts listed among the key-words published in our website.
+Part A of the written test is a set of 10 questions addressing the basic concepts listed among the keywords published in our website.
 These questions will include 5 brief descriptions of basic concepts, and 5 questions of yes/no type.
 The descriptions should contain 2 valuable and relevant facts/statements on the subject asked, for maximal score (2 points each; partial points may be considered).
-It is strongly recommended that the students themselves elaborate a few basic statements for each key-word during the semester, as part of their preparation and studying.
 The A test has to be completed in 10 minutes.
 You will need to collect at least 14 points to pass the A test.
 Those earning below 14 points in part A fail the entire exam without regard to their score on part B, what will not be corrected and scored in this case.
 The score of a passed A test will be added to the score of part B, thus yielding 14-20% of the total exam points.